-Faculty wishing to attend conferences or attend other professional development events should discuss the opportunity with their Department Chair and submit an official travel authorization form.
+Faculty wishing to attend conferences or attend other professional development events should discuss the opportunity with their Department Chair and submit an official travel authorization form at least 30 days in advance.
 This form can be obtained from your Academic Unit Assistant.